datacite/schema-docs/docs/properties/recommended_optional/property_geolocation.rst

 **Allowed values, examples, other constraints:**

 If geolocationBox is used, eastBoundLongitude is mandatory.
-Longitude of the geographic point expressed in decimal degrees (positive east)
+Longitude of the geographic point expressed in decimal degrees (positive east).

 Domain: -180.00 ≤ eastBoundLongitude ≤ 180.00